1. Introduction: How to Paint Kitchen Cabinets

 2.1 Removing Cabinet Doors and Hardware

+Nevertheless, removing all the cabinets’ doors and drawers is mandatory before painting them.
 Remove all door hardware like handles, hinges, and knobs, amongst others, and give them a proper arrangement.
+This step helps you have a smooth painting process and prevents you from accidentally wiping paint off your hardware.

 2.2 Cleaning and Degreasing Cabinets